Last Updated on February 11, 2023

 Purple Mattress Original

 Offering a unique solution to chronic back pain, the Purple mattress features a Hyper-Elastic Polymer® grid atop two layers of foam for ultimate support and pressure relief.
+This mattress caught my eye because of its innovative design.

-The Purple Grid has many advantages to help you manage severe back pain, but the twin layers of foam beneath further enhance its benefits.
+The Purple Grid has many advantages to help manage severe back pain, but the twin layers of foam beneath further enhance its benefits.
 Made up of a soft, responsive upper layer, and a high-density core, the mattress feels comfortable and flexible while providing great support and durability.
-If you’re an average weight or less, this is an excellent bed for back pain comfort and is ideal for all sleeping positions.
+If you’re an average weight or less, like me, this is an excellent bed for back pain comfort and is ideal for all sleeping positions.
 However, if you weigh 200 lbs or more, you may find that this mattress sags a little.

 Overall, if you’re looking for the best mattress for bad backs, the Purple mattress is a great option for users of average body weight.
 It comes complete with a 10-year guarantee and 100-night trial, but you’ll need to commit a minimum of 21-nights before you’re able to return it.